VIPULKAM/Calculus_RAG/README.md

 ## Need Help?

-- Check the [Troubleshooting](#troubleshooting) section above
+1. Check the [Troubleshooting](#troubleshooting) section above
-- Open an issue on GitHub
+2. Make sure all prerequisites are installed and running
-- Make sure all prerequisites are installed and running
+3. Open an issue on [GitHub](https://github.com/VIPULKAM/Calculus_RAG/issues)